bertsky/workflow-configuration/README.md

 Calling workflows is possible from anywhere in your filesystem, but for the `WORKFLOW_CONFIG.mk` you may need to:

-- either provide the `*.mk` configurations in the source directory at installation time (to ensure they are installed under the installation prefix and can always be found by file name only)
+- either provide the `*.mk` configurations in the source directory at installation time (to ensure they are installed under the site prefix and can always be found by file name)
 - or provide full paths at runtime (by absolute path name, or relative to the CWD).

 (The previous version of `ocrd-make` tried to copy or symlink all makefiles to the runtime directory.
  You can still use those, but should remove the old `Makefile`.)

 ### Docker Image